2DegreesInvesting/tilt.company.match/README.md

 #### Check crucial columns names

-It is crucial to have the right columns’names in your loanbook, exactly like in our demo_loanbook.
+It is crucial to have the right columns’ names in your loanbook, exactly like in our demo_loanbook.
 Here is a function to check if your loanbook has the necessary names, which are declared under “crucial_names”.